microsoft/DistributedDeepLearning/README.md

 If you have selected **all** or **imagenet** in the type question during cookiecutter invocation then you will need to have **ILSVRC2012_img_train.tar** and **ILSVRC2012_img_val.tar** present in the direcotry you specified as your data directory.
 Go to the [download page](http://www.image-net.org/download-images) (you may need to register an account), and find the page for ILSVRC2012.
 You will need to download the two files mentioned earlier.

 ## Template selection
 Based on the option you selected for **type** during the cookiecutter invocation you will get all or one of the options below.
 Cookiecutter will create your project folder which will contain the tempalte folders.
-When inside your project folder make sure you have run the **make build** and **make run** commands as mentioned in section X above.
+When inside your project folder make sure you have run the **make build** and **make run** commands as mentioned in _building environment_ section above.
 Once you run the run command you will be greeted by a prompt, this is now your control plane.
 First you will need to set everything up.
 To do this run
 ```bash
 inv setup
 ```